solidqcloud/Azure-DevCamp/HOL/03-azuread-office365/README.md

     ![image](./media/2017-21-06_07_57_00.png)

 1. Navigate in a browser to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com), login with your Azure credentials (Work or school Account), and click the button to `Add an app`.
+Please do not use Live accounts since they use API version 1.0.

     ![image](./media/2017-21-06_08_00_00.png)